mesmacosta/datacatalog-util/tutorials/tag-templates/TUTORIAL.EXPORT.md

 ls -l ~/output
 ```

-Use the Cloud Editor to see the <walkthrough-editor-open-file filePath="output/summary.csv" text="summary.csv">
+Use the Cloud Editor to see the <walkthrough-editor-open-file filePath="output/templates.csv" text="templates.csv">
 </walkthrough-editor-open-file> file, or upload it to Google Sheets to better visualize it.

 ## Congratulations!